 Waiting room - The daily life of asylum seekers in Finland

-Between 2014 and 2018, I documented the everyday life of four asylum seekers in Finland.
-Four years is a relatively long time to conduct a photography project, but a much longer time to wait for an asylum decision.
+I have documented the everyday life of asylum seekers in Finland more than five years.
+Five years is a relatively long time to conduct a photography project, but a much longer time to wait for an asylum decision.
 And yet, for many asylum seekers, waiting for years on end is part of their distressing reality.

 Most of these people would like to get ahead in life, to study and to work, but this can be difficult with their status as asylum seekers.
 Many are discouraged from planning for the future when their lives have been put on hold for years on end.
 Still, some asylum seekers do find their place in Finnish society.